Using images in content

 Nearby page text:

-"Library visits increased steadily from January (12,000 visits) to March (15,500 visits), dipped slightly in April to 14,800 visits, and rose again in May to 16,200 visits before declining to 15,000 visits in June.
+"Library visits increased steadily from January (12,000 visits) to March (15,500 visits), dipped slightly in April to 14,800 visits, rose again in May to 16,200 visits, and declined to 15,000 visits in June.

 The busiest branches were Mansfield Central Library, Newark Library, and Worksop Library.
 Overall, total visits increased by 8% compared with the same period last year."